kfish/elm-gamepad/README.md

 ## Device and operating system support

-I'm developing this on Ubuntu Linux.
-I've tested it with:
+I'm developing this on Ubuntu Linux and tested it with:

 * wired USB controllers on Mac OS X, Ubuntu and Centos
 * Bluetooth controllers on Android (in Firefox)